Toys and games in ancient Rome: Dice

 Smaller dice were made by an elongated rod used to plane, or smooth, the cortical bone of a diaphysis.
 Then, a deep groove was used to saw off different segments of the bone, partially separating them into dice.
 They were possibly not completely separated at this stage; instead, they may have been loosely connected to each other through a remaining strip of bone.
-The dice may have only been separated after pips they had been marked with pips.
+The dice may have only been separated after they had been marked with pips.
 Although, it is possible that the pip style was marked after separation and the dice were initially divided using the groove.
 Another sample of pre-650 CE dice from sites throughout the modern Netherlands, were made from various organic materials such as bone, ivory, or antlers.
 These dice display similar variation in their pip style, or the arrangement of dots on the dice: 50% have a dot surrounded by one concentric circle, 25% have a dot surrounded by two concentric circles, and another 25% have a central, usually circular, hole.
 Although the Netherlands was never conquered by the Romans, these dice were likely influenced by the Romans and resemble dice found in the Roman regions of Britain.
 Samples of 1st to 7th century dice unearthed around the Lower Danube display largely similar ornamentation; however, they bear slightly different characteristics depending upon their manufacturer.